JimOfLeisure/html5up-phantom-plus/readme.md

 ## Status

+### react

+- A lot of rough stuff is in place
+- TileList is just a copy/paste and needs to be componetized
+- Unsure of best way to handle menu, currently passing it through props into page, layout, then menu
+- TextArea needs auto-sizing code and a way to detect (hover: none)
+- menu needs code
+- Haven't even tried integrating style yet; just shoveling html to jsx and componentizing based on my knowledge of the vanillajs port

+### vanillajs

 - Most of the behavior of the original code is now replicated in 100ish lines of actual code without using jQuery or other third-party libraries.
 (No shade at the original creator; JavaScript and CSS have changed a lot in the 7 years since theme publication.)
 - The script _does_ alter the DOM on document ready when run, so if you use a DOM-altering library, either replace that functionality or ensure your library waits to allow this script to alter the DOM before it goes to work.
 It moves `#menu` to the bottom of the body.
 (Why though?
 Seems to be needed for styling, but why is it not there in the first place?)
 It also adds inner wrapper `div`s to the menu and textareas, presumably for styling/animating.
 - I am using the `(hover: hover)` and `(hover: none)` media queries instead